Ligand Pharmaceuticals (NASDAQ:LGND) Issues FY 2022 Earnings Guidance

-Ligand Pharmaceuticals (NASDAQ:LGND – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $2.40-$3.00 for the period, compared to the consensus EPS estimate of $2.30.
+Ligand Pharmaceuticals (NASDAQ:LGND – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $2.40-$3.00 for the period, compared to the consensus estimate of $2.30.
 The company issued revenue guidance of $169.00 million-$188.00 million, compared to the consensus revenue estimate of $162.86 million.

-Several brokerages have recently weighed in on LGND.
-Barclays lowered their target price on shares of Ligand Pharmaceuticals from $165.00 to $157.00 and set an overweight rating on the stock in a report on Tuesday, July 5th.
-Stephens dropped their price target on shares of Ligand Pharmaceuticals to $130.00 and set a na rating for the company in a research report on Monday, May 16th.
-Craig Hallum decreased their price objective on shares of Ligand Pharmaceuticals from $215.00 to $160.00 in a research note on Thursday, May 5th.
-BMO Capital Markets initiated coverage on shares of Ligand Pharmaceuticals in a research note on Thursday, June 16th.
-They issued an outperform rating for the company.
-Finally, StockNews.com downgraded shares of Ligand Pharmaceuticals from a hold rating to a sell rating in a research note on Wednesday, June 15th.
-One equities research analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of Moderate Buy and a consensus target price of $177.40.
+Several analysts recently commented on the company.
+StockNews.com raised Ligand Pharmaceuticals from a sell rating to a hold rating in a report on Wednesday, August 10th.
+BMO Capital Markets initiated coverage on Ligand Pharmaceuticals in a research note on Thursday, June 16th.
+They issued an outperform rating on the stock.
+Barclays decreased their price objective on Ligand Pharmaceuticals from $165.00 to $157.00 and set an overweight rating on the stock in a report on Tuesday, July 5th.
+Craig Hallum cut their price target on Ligand Pharmaceuticals from $215.00 to $160.00 in a report on Thursday, May 5th.
+Finally, Stephens lowered their price target on shares of Ligand Pharmaceuticals to $130.00 and set a na rating on the stock in a research report on Monday, May 16th.
+One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat, Ligand Pharmaceuticals has a consensus rating of Moderate Buy and an average target price of $177.40.

 Hedge Funds Weigh In On Ligand Pharmaceuticals